Book a Free Consultation

 • Any other behaviour that coerces or controls another family member, or causes them to be fearful

-• Includes physical, financial, emotional, psychological and sexual abuse
+• This includes physical, financial, emotional, psychological and sexual abuse

 Family members are: